nextstrain/ncov-africa-cdc/README.md

 Login to [GISAID (gisaid.org)](https://www.gisaid.org/) and select the “EpiCoV” link from the navigation.

 Select the “Downloads” link from the EpiCoV navigation bar.
+Scroll to the “Genomic epidemiology” section and select the “nextregions” button.
 Select the “Africa” button.
 Save the file as `hcov_africa.tar.gz` in the `ncov/data/` workflow directory.

-Select the “Downloads” link from the EpiCoV navigation bar.
-Find the “Download packages” section and select the “FASTA” button.
+Click "Back" to return to the main "Download" dialog, find the “Download packages” section, and select the “FASTA” button.
 Save the full GISAID sequences as `data/sequences_fasta.tar.xz`.

 Select the “metadata” button from that same “Download packages” section and download the corresponding file as `data/metadata_tsv.tar.xz`.